Border procedure (border and transit zones)

 Detention can last a maximum of 4 weeks;[10] it can apply only during the border procedure and up to the judicial decision on the suspensive effect in case of appeal.[11]

-It can also apply only where the applicant lacks a passport and economic guarantees, the last to be defined by a MOI Decree.[12]
+It can also apply only where the applicant lacks a passport and economic guarantees.[12]
+On 14 September 2023, the MoI decree was issued and detailed the rules concerning the financial guarantee (see Hotspot).

 In two circulars issued on 16 October 2019 and 18 October 2019,[13] the MoI gave directives for the application of the border procedure and it attached the specific C3 form to be used to register the asylum application in these cases.